saket/Better-Link-Movement-Method/README.md

 }
 ```

+## Contributions

+If you think that the APIs or the implementation can be improved, please feel free to raise a pull-request.

 ## License

 This library is licensed under GNU GPL v3, which can be [read here](https://github.com/Saketme/Better-Link-Movement-Method/blob/master/LICENSE.md).
 It's longer than the Bible so you'd probably never read it.